 Taking a few moments to jot down even one small positive thing can be a great way to end your day.
 If we leave our school day focused on the negative, we are more likely to take that home with us.
 Finding even one positive in the midst of many negative things can make a big difference.
 If you are having a really bad day, having a "smile file" can really be a good pick-me-up.

-When I stopped focusing on just getting through the next 7 1/2 months, and put my focus on doing my best today, and starting over and doing my best tomorrow, it helped tremendously.
+When I stopped focusing on just getting through the next 7 1/2 months, and put my focus on doing my best today and in this moment, and starting over and doing my best tomorrow, it helped tremendously.
 Your best is going to look different than the teacher next door who has been teaching the same subject for 20 years.
-You do your best.
+You do Your best.
 Comparison is the thief of joy.

 There is Strength in Numbers